znopp/WYR/README.md

-- [x] Automatically sends a random question if there have been x messages sent since the previous question AND if the time since the bots last message is over x minutes
+- [x] Automatically sends a random question if there have been x messages sent since the previous question AND if the time since the bots last message is over x seconds

 - [x] WYR question will be an embed with 2 buttons, one for each option.